yuki-tooru/cupper-hugo-theme/exampleSite/content/post/cupper-shortcodes/index.md

 ```
 {{</* note */>}}
 This is a note!
 It's something the reader may like to know about but is supplementary to the main content.
 Use notes when something may be interesting but not critical.
+You can also *include* **markdown** stuffs like `code`.
 {{</* /note */>}}
 ```

 {{< note >}}
 This is a note!
 It's something the reader may like to know about but is supplementary to the main content.
 Use notes when something may be interesting but not critical.
+You can also *include* **markdown** stuffs like `code`.
 {{< /note >}}

 ## warning note

 ```
 {{</* warning */>}}
 This is a warning!
 It's about something the reader should be careful to do or to avoid doing.
 Use warnings when something could go wrong.
+You can also *include* **markdown** stuffs like `code`.
 {{</* /warning */>}}
 ```

 {{< warning >}}
 This is a warning!
 It's about something the reader should be careful to do or to avoid doing.
 Use warnings when something could go wrong.
+You can also *include* **markdown** stuffs like `code`.
 {{< /warning >}}

 ## cmd